Nitrous Sedation

 The objectives of nitrous oxide/oxygen inhalation include

-- Raise the pain reaction threshold
+• Raise the pain response threshold

-- Increase tolerance for longer appointments
+• Increase your tolerance for lengthy appointments

 Indications